 Now, what about a bigger sale?
-Let’s take another scenario, you are meeting your client for the first time, potentially that client could invest with you several thousand dollars worth of product or services.
+Let’s take another scenario, you are meeting your client for the first time, and potentially that client could invest with you several thousand dollars worth of products or services.

 Are you going to get him or her to buy on the first call?

 The best way to approach the larger sale is to expect that it may take a little longer.
 They simply have different needs than smaller sales.